kasirajanss93/platform9-messenger/README.md

 7. Run Multiple Clients - Client1.java,Client2.java,Client3.java,Client4.java

-8. Giving enter which typing anything will allow choosing next client
+8. Giving enter without typing anything will allow choosing next client

 9. The following are the example of the client communication in action